Easter is just around the corner and we are excited to share this cute and easy Kit Kat Easter basket cake!

 We hope that you enjoy this video tutorial!
 Don't miss our other Easter cake recipes and tutorials in our roundup of favorites!
 Favorite Easter Cakes, Tutorials, and Ideas!

-- *We started with a cake tier that was 6 inches wide and about 4 inches tall.
+- Your cake of choice.
+We started with a cake tier that was 6 inches wide and about 4 inches tall.

 - Classic Vanilla Buttercream Frosting